Are you frustrated at the lack of allergy-friendly cake options? I know I was.

 I’ve had to create a lot of recipes to replace some of the classics that my daughter was used to eating before her diagnosis.
 I was thrilled when Laura, the Chief Mom, shared her gluten-free chocolate cake recipe with me.

 You know that MOMables makes the best school lunch menus, right?
 With foods that kids will actually eat.
-As a mom, Laura is also concern with all the other things that kids eat at home, school and on-the-go.
-This includes simple treats like this one, one of the things kids seem to miss the most when celebrating birthdays.
+As a mom, Laura is also concerned with all the other things that kids eat at home, school, and on-the-go.
+This includes simple treats such as this one, one of the things kids seem to miss the most when celebrating birthdays.

 My daughter is in love with this cake.
 So much so, she threw a birthday party for one of her dolls just so we could make it and even blow out candles.
 I’m a sucker for that girl, what can I say!?

 Gluten-, dairy-, egg-, and nut-free, but not free from taste!
 It’s moist.
 It’s rich.
 It’s delicious!
 It will cure those chocolate cravings, too.

 We’ve even included a yummy frosting recipe to go with it.
 Just add when cooled, and decorate to your needs!

 A few recipe notes:

 The vinegar cannot be substituted unless it’s replaced with another acid.
 It’s necessary to help the cake rise after it reacts with the baking soda.
 You’ll notice after you pour the milk/vinegar mixture into the dry ingredients that it will make a fizzing sound—don’t worry!
 That’s good!
 It means it’s working.
 If yours doesn’t fizz, that probably means your baking soda has gone bad, and you won’t get the rise you’re looking for.
 If you don’t have apple cider vinegar, you can use white vinegar instead.